geod/w4156-boilerplate/README.md

 https://<<TEAM NAME>>>.signin.aws.amazon.com/console/
 ```

-7. Log into Github and create a github access key https://github.com/settings/tokens
+7. Log into Github and create a github [access token](https://github.com/settings/tokens/new)

 8. One member of the team must now execute
 ```